 Everyone has at least one moment that sticks with them forever.
 For some, it’s a happy memory or accomplishment.
 Unfortunately for others, it’s stressful or depressing.
 These incidents shape us as people and, for those with trauma, can have lasting adverse effects.
-Trauma therapy is the only way to address these memories healthily and learn to move forward with life.
+Trauma therapy, along with other targeted addiction therapies, can address these memories in a healthy manner so you can learn to move forward with life.

 What Is Trauma?